Five Things to Know About ESG Data Providers

 There are several types of ESG data providers in the market – each focusing on a different value proposition (e.g., providing raw ESG data, providing issuer level ESG ratings, carbon footprint calculation, private market coverage).
 For purposes of this discussion, an ESG data provider is a third-party vendor that provides an assessment of the risks, opportunities, and impacts of a company’s activities, especially those activities related to environmental, social, and governance.
 The specific methodologies, data outputs, benchmarking, and reporting can vary significantly from one provider to another.

 Although company-level ESG data is improving, it is still fragmented, especially for smaller companies and emerging markets.
-Selecting a vendor is all about the right fit – a vendor which covers issuers that match an investors investable universe, and the ability to distill disparate data to create easy to digest scoring or ratings.
+Selecting a vendor is all about the right fit – an ESG vendor which covers issuers that match an investors investable universe, and the ability to distill disparate data to create easy to digest scoring or ratings.

 While not all firms would benefit from an ESG data provider – and for some smaller firms, the cost and effort associated with selecting and onboarding a vendor may make not worth the effort – companies that are actively advertising themselves as having a positive environmental or social impact will be expected to support those claims with hard evidence.
 Additionally, firms that operate in jurisdictions that require carbon disclosures, are subject to regulations such as the Sustainable Finance Disclosure Regulation (SFDR), or investment diligence could certainly benefit from the data and analysis these vendors can provide.